hashgraph/hedera-json-rpc-relay/tools/blockscout-example/README.md

 **curl example** for getting the balance of an address:
    - blockscout doc: https://docs.blockscout.com/devs/apis/rpc/account#get-the-native-token-balance-for-an-address
    - make sure to replace `instance_base_url` with `localhost`
-   - when testing different moduls make sure to give the correct value for `module`
+   - when testing different modules make sure to give the correct value for `module`
    - choose an `accountAddress` from one of the accounts that the local node generates upon starting
    - curl request:
    ```bash